Not the Emperor's new clothes

 I have written before about consumer actions impacting on property and workplace solutions.
 Where the citizens of cities or staff in workplaces interact with their infrastructure and fabric to allow those cities or workplaces to be managed on a real-time basis.
 Where commoditised data, smart assets and information patterns, drive decision making.

 So use of consumer technology that becomes essential to business – not optional.
 To make this precise point, through an Innovation portal called Synoptica, innovative solutions for the Built Environment like Crowd Comfort are given a platform where they can be exposed to the market and allowed to flourish.

-Imagine your situation right now in 2016.
+Imagine your situation right now.
 You manage a complex and expensive Property Estate.
 In the next 5 years, your business will change as ‘PESTLE’ circumstances change and you are being asked to scale up/down.
 You need to ensure that you deliver an Estate that maximises the potential of the people, products and services your business provides.
 You need to be in full control of your Property Estate’s Value, Cost, Risk and Performance.

 However, you are data rich and insight poor.
 Transparency and Trust is an Issue and although you have lots of data, you may find it difficult to make sense of it all.
 CDS are delivering services that can help.
 Asset Factory helps you harvest the data that is important from all your property and Estate systems and then deliver actionable insights.